 My name is Nathaniel Chapman, and I can build just about anything.
 From spaceflight hardware, robotic arms and custom vintage motorcycles, to embedded household gadgets and art projects, I have been building things for most of my life.

-I am currently an Avionics Technical Project Manager on Blue Origin’s New Shepard Program.
-I’ve been here for over 5 years and have had the unique opportunity to build spaceflight hardware all the way up from initial system concepts through to day-of-launch operations.
+I am currently on a personal sabbatical following 7 years working on Blue Origin’s New Shepard Program.
+I had the unique opportunity to build spaceflight hardware all the way up from initial system concepts through to day-of-launch operations.
 As an Intern at Blue, I developed customer-facing payload interface hardware, combining electonic circuit design, mechanical packaging, software development, and final systems testing integration, prior to hands-on test and launch operations for New Shepard’s first payload mission.
-In my subsequent career, my role has been focused on the ongoing development and qualification of our PM4 booster for human flight operations.
+In my subsequent career there, I was the Avionics Technical Project Manager/Lead Engineer focusing on the ongoing development and qualification of our PM4 booster for human flight operations.

 Prior to that, I earned my Masters in Robotic Systems Development from Carnegie Mellon University.
 My coursework was focused on Robotics technical design, systems engineering, entrepeneurship and project management.
 Among my student projects, I worked on a prototype rover for the Google Lunar X Prize, as well as working with a smaller development team to prototype a hull-crawler robot for on-orbit spacecraft inspections and developing a sample business plan for a ‘smart-fridge’ kitchen inventory automation system.